Locally employed doctors (LEDs)

 Find answers to popular questions and further information about locally employed doctors (LED).

-If you would like to share local practices or discuss this topic in more detail please contact the medical workforce team.
+Contact us to share your local practices around the employment of LEDs or discuss this topic in more detail.
+Email the medical workforce team.